NASA-SW-VnV/fret/fret-electron/docs/_media/ExportingForAnalysis/analysis.md

 ***
 <img src="../screen_shots/AnalysisPortal4e.png">

 ***

 **5. Click on the Export button and save the generated code**

-Once all mandatory fields have been completed for all the variables/modes of a component, then the export button becomes enabled for CoCoSpec code generation.
+Once all mandatory fields have been completed for all the variables/modes of a component, then the export button becomes enabled for CoCoSpec code and R2U2 monitor generation.

 ***
 <img src="../screen_shots/AnalysisPortal5.png">